Soba101/StockPilot/docs/hybrid-chat-implementation-plan.md

 ## Example Query Flows

-### 1. Pure BI Query
+### 1. Open Chat Query
 **Input**: "what is today's best selling item?"

 **Flow**:
-1. Router: Rules match "best selling" → BI/top_skus_by_margin (score: 0.95)
+1. Router: OPEN
-2. Params: "today" → SGT date range for current day
-3. BI Tool: Execute top_skus_by_margin SQL with today's date filter
-4. Composer: Build response with data table + provenance
+2. Composer: Build response with assistant answer
-5. Output: Cards with top products, query metadata, high confidence

 ### 2. Pure RAG Query
 **Input**: "what is our returns policy for markdowns?"